Is the antique telephone a working telephone or just decorative?

 Telltale Signs of a Functional Antique Telephone

-- Weight and solidity of internal components
+- The weight and strength of the internal parts

 Characteristics of Decorative Antique-Style Phones